mneuhaus/Beard/Readme.md

             "change_id": "16392,1",
             // you can append the revision number with a comma after the changeId to use
-            // the specific revision instead of the latest on (changeId,revisioNumber) },
+            // the specific revision instead of the latest on (changeId,revisionNumber) },
         {
             "name": "Pull in a complete Gerrit Topic into all existing package directories",